vitessio/website/content/en/docs/user-guides/vschema-guide/shared-vindexes.md

 A Primary Vindex coupled with a Primary Key constraint makes a row globally unique.

 A Unique Vindex can also be specified for a non-unique column.
-In such cases, it is likely that you will be using that column in a where clause, and will require a secondary non-unique index on it at the mysql level.
+In such cases, it is likely that you will be using that column in a where clause, and will require a secondary non-unique index on it at the MySQL level.